LATIFBENBAHA/FurnitureARC/README.md

 ## Features
 - Measuring real world  location
-- Searching furniture with  maximum measumrent # not completed
+- Searching furniture with  maximum measumrent
 - Placing 3D model of <b>real furnitures!</b>  at home
 - Taking picture/ vidoe of model at your home